 Decks & Patios

 The same goes for your decks or patios.
-A good power-washing can do wonders to eliminate staining from mold or mildew, and prep the surface for a new coat of stain/paint and sealant.
+A good power-washing can do wonders to eliminate staining from mold or mildew, and to prep the surface for a new coat of stain/paint and sealant if needed.
 Be sure to check for any warped, cracked, splintered boards that might need to be replaced before painting, staining or sealing.

 Refrigerator: Clean the glass shelves inside of your refrigerator, and then pull the entire appliance away from the wall to vacuum and wipe down the coil.

 Washer/Dryer: Deep clean the inside of your washer and dryer, paying special attention to the rubber gasket around the door of front-loading washers.
 Then get out your vacuum and be sure to clean the inside of your dryer vent, as well as the outer tube.

 Water Heater: You might not think of hot water during a typical Spring cleaning check, but routine maintenance can prevent unexpected emergencies.
 Be sure to check your hot water heater for leaks and rust, then entirely drain and refill it to remove any hidden sediment collected inside at the bottom.
 Test the pressure valve according to the manufacturer's instructions.

 Test your fire detectors by blowing out a candle directly below them.
 Then be sure to change out the batteries for both your smoke detectors and carbon monoxide detectors